 Drug crimes lawyer in Jackson County, MO.

 Charged With a Drug Crime in Jackson County, MO?
-Choose Proven Legal Expertise
+You Need Experience on Your Side

 When your future is at stake, there’s no room for uncertainty in Jackson County, MO.
 Missouri’s drug laws remain some of the toughest in the nation, and prosecutors work tirelessly to secure convictions.
 At Combs Waterkotte though, we exceed that determination with aggressive defense strategies that have consistently delivered results for our clients.

-Drug Crimes Lawyer in Jackson County, MO: What Affects the Severity of Your Charges?
+Drug Crimes Lawyer in Jackson County, MO: How is the Severity Determined?

 In Jackson County and across Missouri, the level of punishment for a drug crime—whether charged as a misdemeanor or felony—depends on several key aspects, such as: